FunkyToc/Vanisland/README.md

 # Vanisland
-A Minecraft Datapack to add blood, bleedings, suffocations and broken bones.
-It's pure cosmetics.
+A Minecraft data pack to play in a world made of island...
+Keep watching your steps all the time !

 # Requires
 - Minecraft 1.16.2+